Conjugacy in Abstract Semigroups, Transformation and Diagram Monoids, and Conjugacy Growth: Introduction

-To that end, suppose we have a class of semigroups containing the class of groups.
-We take a general approach and regard a conjugacy in these semigroups as an equivalence relation defined in the language of that class such that when we restrict the notion to groups, we obtain the usual group theory conjugacy.
+A conjugacy notion on a class of algebras containing groups is an equivalence relation defined in the language of the class, that coincides with standard group-theoretic conjugacy when the algebra is a group.

-We therefore present an in-depth treatment of many different notions of conjugacy -- some already introduced, some new -- and take advantage of them to study relevant monoids such as those of Brauer type, endomorphisms of $G$-sets, and many others.